 Do customers often come to you asking how to do the same thing over and over again?
 It becomes so routine that you begin feeling like, “Hmm..
 Why isn’t my response automated at this point?”
 Do yourself and your service team a favor by spending time creating walkthrough videos on the questions that your team gets asked most.
 You can use these for customer on-boarding and customer service, but these videos also work during your marketing and sales process as supporting content for your blogs and video galleries (channels).

 Reporting on the marketing and sales efforts to your boss doesn’t have to be a time consuming venture.
-With tools like Databox, you can consolidate all of the data from all the different software that you use and provide your bosses with report in real-time that they can bookmark and access whenever they need.
-To take it a step further, use Soapbox from Wistia to record both yourself and your screen, to walk through the different reports that you’ve set up, helping offer a personalized reporting experience, delivering with clarity to your bosses on the specific reports will go a long way in keeping them informed and happy.
+With tools like Databox, you can consolidate all of the data from all the different software that you use and provide your bosses with reports in real-time that they can bookmark and access whenever they need.
+To take it a step further, use Soapbox from Wistia to record both yourself and your screen, to walk through the different reports that you’ve set up and thus, offering a personalized reporting experience.
+Delivering with clarity to your bosses on the specific reports will go a long way in keeping them informed and happy.

 I can’t tell you how many times I’ve had to walk a client through a very specific issue where it took me several minutes or hours to just compile the screenshots and put together the email to instruct them how to do it.
 We have a rule at Nextiny: “If you find yourself taking a screenshot to help someone, stop and create a video for them.”
 This not only saves you tons of time, but it's also an extremely personal way to service your customers.
 People perceive the creation of video as something that is very difficult, so when you take the time to create a video that is solving a problem for them, they really appreciate that effort.